-502.3 MEDICAL NECESSITY
+502.2 MEDICAL NECESSITY

-All Behavioral Health Clinic Services covered in this chapter are subject to a determination of medical necessity.
-In the managed care position paper published in 1999 by the State of WV, medical necessity was defined as:
+All Behavioral Health Clinic Services covered in this chapter are subject to a determination of medical necessity defined as follows in the managed care position paper published in 1999 by the State of WV:

-"Services and Supplies that are:
+Services and Supplies that are:

-- 1. appropriate and necessary for the symptoms, diagnosis or treatment of an illness; - 2. provided for the diagnosis or direct care of an illness; - 3. within the standards of good practice; - 4. not primarily for the convenience of the plan member or provider; and - 5. the most appropriate level of care that can be safely provided."
+- 1. appropriate and medically necessary for the symptoms, diagnosis or treatment of an illness; - 2. provided for the diagnosis or direct care of an illness; - 3. within the standards of good practice; - 4. not primarily for the convenience of the plan member or provider; and - 5. the most appropriate level of care that can be safely provided.